What's the Difference Between a Letter of Interest and a Cover Letter?

 More tips and strategies

-Don't lie.
-If you imply that you have certain credentials or experience, then you better have them.
+• Don't lie.
+If you imply that you have specific credentials or experience, you better have them.
 Schools do their due diligence very carefully.
 They will include a review of your degrees and transcripts and conversations with the referees you have listed.

-The most important advice which I can give you is to read the instructions for submitting the application carefully.
+The most important advice I can give you is to read the instructions carefully before applying.
 Follow them to the letter.
 This is even more important if you are asked to submit your application online.
 Why?
 Because you will not have a chance to correct anything after you click the Save and Submit buttons.
-If the online application asks you to write a few sentences about why you would be the ideal candidate for the position, treat it just like a letter of interest.
+If the online application asks you to write a few sentences about why you would be the ideal candidate for the position, treat it like a letter of interest.
 Create a snapshot of you and why you are the best candidate for the job.

 Proofread.
 Always proofread.
 Better yet, have another trusted pair of eyes proofread your letters.
-Impressions are so important in cover letters and letters of interest.
+Impressions are so crucial in cover letters and letters of interest.

 comments powered by Disqus